atahanoezer/Wind/README.md

 ## **Modeling**

 The modeling approach involves utilizing two gradient boosted tree methods, namely Catboost and LightGBM.
 The Model class design allows for the flexibility to incorporate other tree-based methods if desired.
 Each model employs two prediction mechanisms: One-shot prediction and Recursive Prediction [5], enabling the generation of predictions for different time horizons.
-For hyperparameter selection Bayesian hyperparameter optimization is performed using Optuna, enhancing the overall performance and accuracy of the predictions.
+Hyperparameter optimization will be integrated to the current code with the second deadline of the course.

 ### **One Shot Prediction**